Year 9 Food & Nutrition

 This course uses content from both the Health and Physical Well-being and Technology Curriculums.

-In Year 9 we will cover and include lessons that focus on safe and hygienic food preparation, measuring accurately to complete successful recipes, a technology focus on microwaves and making wise food choices as a hungry, growing adolescent using diet models like the Four Food Groups, the Healthy Heart and the Dietary Guidelines for Adolescents.
+In Year 9 we will cover and include lessons that focus on safe and hygienic food preparation, measuring accurately to complete successful recipes, a technology focus on microwaves and making wise food choices as a hungry, growing adolescent using diet models like the Four Food Groups, the Healthy Heart and the Dietary Guidelines for Healthy Adolescents.
 The importance of having breakfast will also be covered.

 - Food safety and kitchen hygiene